Best Black Friday deals 2020: All the early sales from Currys to Amazon and tips for shopping this year

 Black Friday 2020 is nearly here, and stores have already dropped the price on must-have products from AirPods to Apple Watches, Nintendo Switch bundles and Sky packages.

-It’s just under two weeks until Black Friday, but the sales have already begun, and we’ve seen plenty of offers, discounts and Black Friday deals this week.
+It’s just under two weeks until Black Friday, but the sales have already begun, and we’ve seen plenty of offers, discounts and Black Friday deals going live early.
 Black Friday is on 27th November this year and Cyber Monday follows just after on 30th November.

-Many retailers have chosen to treat Black Friday as a month of deals and discounts, rather than just a weekend.
-If you’re worried about getting your Christmas gifts due to the second lockdown, don’t worry, you can make the most of early sales and discounts online now.
-We’re seeing new deals and further retailers launch their offers, or pre-Black Friday sales, every day on just about everything – from phones to fridge freezers.
+If you’re worried about getting your Christmas gifts due to the second lockdown, don’t worry, you can make the most of early sales online now as many retailers have decided to make Black Friday a month of deals.
+We’re seeing new offers and more retailers launch their offers, or pre-Black Friday sales, every day on just about everything – from phones to fridge freezers.

-This year is unlike any other, with non-essential shops being closed in England, there will be even more competition between retailers (and shoppers) online.
-So while deals could be bigger than ever before, stock could also be an issue – we’re already seeing limited PS4 stock and the Nintendo Switch always sells out quickly.

-According to Statista, shoppers in the UK were forecast to spend £8.57bn during Black Friday last year – that’s more than any other country in Europe.
+According to Statista, shoppers in the UK go big for Black Friday.
+We were forecast to spend £8.57bn during Black Friday last year – that’s more than any other country in Europe.
 On average in 2018, we spent £346 per person.

+But this year is unlike any other, non-essential shops are all shut in England and we’re back to bingeing boxsets on our sofas.
+As a result there will be even more competition between retailers (and shoppers) online.
+Unfortunately, that also means stock could be an issue – we’re already seeing limited PS4 stock and the Nintendo Switch always sells out quickly.

+Given everything that 2020 has thrown at us, it’s no surprise we’re keen to get into the festive spirit early.
+Think With Google reported that we started our festive planning in September, earlier than the usual October, and there were more searches for Christmas trees, stockings and decorations at this time than in 2019.

-We predict there may be a desire to shop earlier to ensure purchases arrive in time for Christmas and retailers have noticed – many, like Currys, are offering price matching on their early sales, encouraging shoppers to buy earlier.
-Other retailers, such as Boots, are calling this year’s sale their biggest or best ever Black Friday.
-Some e-commerce sites are offering discount codes, such as a blanket 15% off, while others have selected certain products to go on sale.
+In addition to putting up the tree early, we also predict you’ll also want to shop sooner for gifts to ensure they arrive in time for Christmas.
+Retailers have noticed this early demand with many, like Currys, offering price matching on their early sales, encouraging you to buy now rather than later.
+Others, such as Boots, are calling this year’s sale their biggest ever Black Friday.

-Amazon was one of the first retailers to launch their pre-Black Friday offers from late October, despite the fact that Prime Day took place just over 10 days before.
-The early Amazon Black Friday deals are live, running for just a few more days until 19th November and have included offers across all key products.
+Amazon Black Friday was one of the first to kick off early sales in late October, despite the fact that Prime Day took place a mere 10 days or so before.
+The early sale is running until 19th November and is across all key products.

-This is your best guide to find out which popular sales and Black Friday offers are already live, where to find the best deals and our tips for shopping smartly and safely online.
-The team at RadioTimes.com will be updating you throughout the next few weeks with all the latest Black Friday news and the best deals across the UK.
+If you just want the cheapest and best deals this is your ultimate guide.
+Read on to find out which popular sales and Black Friday offers are already live, the (absolute) best deals and our tips for shopping smartly and safely online.

+The RadioTimes.com team will be updating you over the next few weeks with all the latest Black Friday news and the best UK deals.
+Remember, our best advice will always be; if you know what you want and you see it within your target budget, go for it now.
+With stock issues we can’t guarantee deals will return later or that you’ll get them as cheap.

 Since the deals and discounts will continue throughout November, we suggest bookmarking this page and checking back to see which brands have launched their sales and where to find the biggest savings.